Lisa's Substitute: Plot

-Lisa's teacher, Miss Hoover, announces to her class that she has Lyme disease, and is taking a leave of absence, prompting her to be replaced by substitute teacher Mr. Bergstrom.

-Mr. Bergstrom is dressed as a cowboy, setting the scene in 1830 Texas.
-Mr. Bergstrom is impressed by Lisa's knowledge of his deliberate anachronisms, and rewards her with his cowboy hat.
-Due to his unorthodox teaching methods and friendly nature, Lisa starts to develop a fascination of him.
-Lisa runs into Mr. Bergstrom at a museum and is embarrassed when Homer displays his ignorance.
-Sensing a void in their relationship, Mr. Bergstrom takes Homer aside to suggest he be a more positive role model.
+Lisa's teacher, Miss Hoover, announces to her class that she has Lyme disease, and is taking a leave of absence for the rest of the year.
+She is soon replaced by a substitute teacher, Mr. Bergstrom.
+When Mr. Bergstrom shows up for his first day teaching Lisa's class, he is dressed as a cowboy and pretends he is in Texas in 1830, and asks the students to name three historical inaccuracies on his costume.
+Lisa is able to name four historical inaccuracies, and Mr. Bergstrom is impressed by Lisa's knowledge of his deliberate anachronisms; he rewards her with his cowboy hat.
+Due to Mr. Bergstrom's unorthodox teaching methods and friendly nature, Lisa begins to look up to him.
+When Lisa and Homer are visiting a museum, they run into Mr. Bergstrom, and Lisa becomes embarrassed when Homer displays his ignorance.
+Sensing a void in Lisa and Homer's relationship, Mr. Bergstrom takes Homer aside to suggest he be a more positive role model.

-At Marge's suggestion, Lisa goes to invite Mr. Bergstrom to dinner at their home, but is devastated to find Miss Hoover back and Mr. Bergstrom gone.
-She rushes to his apartment and learns that he has accepted a new job in Capital City.
-She rushes to the train station and confesses that she will be lost without him.
-Mr. Bergstrom replies that the life of a substitute teacher is transient, and he has to help the more needy.
-He writes her a note and tells her that any time she feels alone, its contents are all she needs to know.
-He boards the train and departs.
-The note reads, "You are Lisa Simpson."
+At Marge's suggestion, Lisa goes to invite Mr. Bergstrom to dinner at their home, but is devastated to find Miss Hoover back (it turns out her Lyme disease was psychosomatic) and Mr. Bergstrom gone.
+Lisa rushes to Mr. Bergstrom's apartment and learns he has accepted a new job in Capital City.
+She rushes to the train station when Mr. Bergstrom is about to board, and tearfully tells him she will be lost without him.
+Mr. Bergstrom replies that the life of a substitute teacher is transient, and he has to help students who need him most.
+He writes her a note and tells her any time she feels alone, its contents are all she needs to know.
+He boards the train and departs as Lisa reads the written note, "You are Lisa Simpson".